theobald-software/kb.theobald-software.github.io/content/_yunio/running-a-yunio-service-in-swagger-inspector.md

 - Click on the upload icon to load a service definition from your hard drive (2).
 3. Click **[PARSE]** to analyze the service definition (3).<br>
 ![Swagger-Inspector-Load-Service-1](/img/contents/yunio/swagger-inspector-load.png){:class="img-responsive"}
-4. Once the service is parsed, click on either the GET or POST method of the service (4) to access the authentication, headers and parameter settings of the service.<br>
+4. Once the service is parsed, click on either the GET or POST method of the service (4) to access authentication, headers and parameter settings.<br>
 We recommend using the POST method with Transport Layer Security (HTTPS) to ensure data protection.
 Do not use the GET method to send sensible data, e.g. credentials.<br>
 ![Swagger-Inspector-Load-Service-2](/img/contents/yunio/swagger-inspector-load-body.png){:class="img-responsive"}